‘Terminator-style’ loss of control is biggest AI risk, Technology Secretary says

 It comes after the first day of the summit saw delegations from around the world, including the US and China, agree on the so-called “Bletchley declaration” – a statement on the risks surrounding the technology to be used as the starting point for a global conversation on the issue.

-Rishi Sunak is at the summit today, where he will host meetings with 27 countries, tech firms and civil society groups.
+On Thursday, the Prime Minister will host meetings with 27 countries, tech firms and civil society groups.

-Ahead of those meetings, the Prime Minister has said the world owes it to younger generations to grip the risks of AI “early enough”.
+Ahead of those meetings, Mr Sunak said the world owes it to younger generations to grip the risks of AI “early enough”.

 “I believe there will be nothing more transformative to the futures of our children and grandchildren than technological advances like AI,” he said.